 Rosse was the high scorer on eight different occasions and tied for the most points two more times.
 Gale had the high mark four times and shared it three more, all with either Rosse or Rodowicz, who paced the offense just once but shared high marks twice.

 "A lot of our offense, just our motion with our flex and stuff, it's almost equal opportunity," Wojcik said.
-"Anybody can take a shot or get
+"Anybody can take a shot or get a layup at any time.

 "We depend on the three of them. ...
 On the big stage, you need your big players to really step up."